 3. The Equality Issue

 This section highlights the disparities in treatment that arise from the tenure-based approach to managing anti-social behaviour.
 The key argument here is that renters have been subjected to much greater behavioural management, compared with freehold and leasehold owners who remain largely free from equivalent intrusion.
 There is insufficient space here to consider whether the approach towards owners results from intentional policy decisions.
 Nevertheless, it is worth observing that, as Sherry observes, ‘there is no inherent or inevitable content to property law.
-It is geographically, culturally, politically, and historically specific.’
-(Sherry, in Lippert (ed), p46) It has also long been recognised that tenure is socially constructed and is used to achieve policy objectives (Cowan and Wheeler, in Přibáň, J (Ed.)
+It is geographically, culturally, politically, and historically specific’ (Sherry, in Lippert (ed.)
+2021, p.46).
+It has also long been recognised that tenure is socially constructed and is used to achieve policy objectives (Cowan and Wheeler, in Přibáň, J (ed.)
 2020).
 There are, of course, differences between owners and renters, most significantly in terms of their investment interest in their property but I contend that they do not justify imposing additional regulatory control on the latter.

 I first explain the development of intrusive regulation of public sector tenants and then compare it with the relatively hands-off approach to owners.
 The final section of the paper explores the PRS which has become increasingly important, both because of its expansion and the greater variety of households who make their home there.
 I outline the major changes that will be made by the Renters’ Rights Bill 2025 to how landlords respond to anti-social behaviour.
 I then consider how the logic of behavioural management originating in the public sector has been extended to the PRS through controversial licensing schemes.

 It was described earlier that public sector housing became the initial target for action against anti-social behaviour.
 This regulation is enabled by the direct legal relationship between the local authority landlord and the tenant.
-Perhaps more saliently, however, its success as a focus of intervention is attributable to being ‘managed housing’ (Carr, Cowan and Hunter 2007, p101).
-It also has a long history of demanding tenants who are ‘deserving’ of the privilege of subsidised housing (Card 2006).
+Perhaps more saliently, however, its success as a focus of intervention is attributable to being ‘managed housing’ (Carr, Cowan and Hunter 2007, p.101).
+It also has a long history of demanding tenants who are ‘deserving’ of the privilege of subsidised housing (Card, in Flint (ed) 2006; Humphry 2020).
 While these landlords have always had the ability to evict tenants because of their behaviour, a key feature of the legal developments from the 1990s onwards is the creation of new tenancy types that reduce tenants’ security of tenure, making eviction easier and faster.
 In particular, the courts’ involvement has been substantially curtailed and replaced by a largely administrative process.